mistertest/xcloud-shield/README.md

 All controllers supported by the shield TV officialy.

-I recommend to use "Xbox" controllers, because "Xinput " the mapping from Microsoft is the more integrated and optimised for all things about Cloud Gaming and Android by default.
+I recommend to use "Xbox" controllers, because "Xinput" the mapping from Microsoft is the more integrated and optimised for all things about Cloud Gaming and Android by default.

 - All Shield TV conrollers version (version 2019 tested)
 - Latest version Xbox One /Series X controller (tested serie x with latest update)
 - Logitech F710 (tested)
-- The majority of xinput controllers
+- The majority of "Xinput" controllers

 ### REQUIREMENTS